jquense/react-bootstrap-modal/README.md

 - `keyboard`: `Boolean(default true)` Modal is dismissible via the `esc` key

 - `transition` `Boolean(default true)` Fade the entry and exit of the modal.
-You can also provide a Transition component from the `react-overlays` library to customize the animation more minutely.
+You can also provide a Transition component from the `react-transition-group` v2 library to customize the animation more minutely.
 - `attentionClass`: `String(default 'shake')` - an animation class added to the modal when a "static" backdrop is clicked, set to nothing if no animation is desired
 - `container`: `Node(default document.body)`, a DOM Node to append the modal too